michaliskambi/pascal-lint/README.md

 5. Checks that if you overload the constructor, you have also overloaded the parameterless constructor (or you have secured from it already by making non-public constructor).

+    This is a problem in Delphi, caused by Delphi `overload` interpretation meaning "it doesn't hide other identifiers in the same scope, it merely extends what you can do".
+It means that if you have such class:

+    ```pascal
+    type
+      TMyClass = class
+        constructor CreateOne(const S: String); overload;
+        constructor CreateTwo(const S1, S2: String); overload;
+      end;
+    ```

+    ...
+I can still create an instance of it using parameterless constructor (which is likely a bug, because then I'm not doing any TMyClass-specific initialization) by

+    ```pascal
+    M := TMyClass.Create;
+    ```

     See
     https://stackoverflow.com/questions/14003153/how-to-hide-the-inherited-tobject-constructor-while-the-class-has-overloaded-one
     http://andy.jgknet.de/blog/2011/07/hiding-the-tobject-create-constructor/

+    Note: FPC way of overloading doesn't have this problem.

 6. Check you don't call `Exception.Create` instead of `raise Exception.Create`.
 It is an easy mistake to forget the `raise` keyword.

+    The goal is to capture such invalid code that unfortunately compiles:

+    ```pascal
+    begin
+      if WeHaveAProblem then
+        Exception.Create('We have a problem!'); // <- you forgot "raise"
+    end.
+    ```

 7. Check for ";;", two semicolons one after the other.
 This is usually a typo.